 Category

-Traditional Lithuanian flavors
+Traditional Lithuanian snacks and appetizers

 Traditional Lithuanian dishes and culinary heritage hold a significant place in the country’s culture.
 However, with the changing food trends and globalization, there has been a concern about the preservation and promotion of these traditional dishes.
 This article will explore the efforts and initiatives taken by the Lithuanian government and local communities to preserve and promote traditional Lithuanian cuisine.